awsdocs/amazon-opensearch-service-developer-guide/doc_source/gsgupload-data.md

 You can upload data to an OpenSearch Service domain using the command line or most programming languages\.

 The following example requests use [curl](https://curl.haxx.se/) \(a common HTTP client\) for brevity and convenience\.
 Clients like curl can't perform the request signing that's required if your access policies specify IAM users or roles\.
-To successfully complete this process, you must use fine\-grained access control with a primary user name and password like you configured in [Step 1](gsgcreate-domain.md)\.
+To successfully complete this process, you must use fine\-grained access control with a primary username and password like you configured in [Step 1](gsgcreate-domain.md)\.

 You can install curl on Windows and use it from the command prompt, but we recommend a tool like [Cygwin](https://www.cygwin.com/) or the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)\. macOS and most Linux distributions come with curl preinstalled\.